Blessed Be the Flexible

-Right after I walk through the agenda, do introductions, and set ground rules, I always say it:
+Right after I walk through the agenda, do introductions, and set ground rules, I always say the same thing.
+It always gets a laugh:

 "Blessed be the flexible, for they shall not be bent out of shape."

 I first heard it from a facilitator I worked with in Alaska, in meetings where I was a participant.
-It stuck.
-Now I say it in every meeting I run.
+It stuck with me.
+Now I use the phrase in every meeting I lead.

 No matter how much thought you've put into an agenda, things change.
-The conversation goes deeper than expected.
-An issue comes up that needs more time.
-The energy in the room calls for something different.
+A conversation goes deeper than expected, or an issue comes up that needs more time.
+Sometimes itβs subtler β maybe the energy in the room tells you that something different is needed.
 A well-designed agenda is a roadmap, not a contract.
 The destination stays the same; the route might not.

-This matters for facilitators, obviously.
-I've called an unplanned break when a room needed to recalibrate.
-I've shifted to pair-and-share exercises when a plenary discussion wasn't landing.
-I've pushed agenda items to give a conversation the time it actually needed.
-None of those were in the original plan.
-All of them served the outcome.
+This matters for facilitators, of course.
+I've called an unplanned break when a room needed to recalibrate, shifted to a pair-and-share when a plenary discussion wasn't landing, and pushed agenda items to give a conversation the time it actually needed.
+None of those were in the original plan, yet all of them served the outcome.

 But flexibility isn't only a facilitator skill.
 Participants need it too, which is exactly why I name it out loud at the start.

 When people know upfront that the agenda might shift, they're not thrown off when it does.
-A change stops reading as a sign that something's gone wrong, and starts reading as part of a responsive process.
-That's a small framing shift, but it makes a real difference in the room.
+A change in plans feels less like something's gone wrong, and more like part of a responsive process.
+That's a small framing shift that makes a real difference in the room.

 The goal isn't to protect the agenda.
 It's to protect the outcome.